sbrosinski/jenuecom/content/blog/love-is.md

 The idea that love hurts is very dangerous.
 Don’t let anyone hurt you! 🚫

 Love alone is not enough to sustain a healthy relationship.
-You need compatibility, financial security, tolerance, will power, and the ability to sacrifice.
+You need compatibility, financial security, tolerance, will power, and the ability to compromise.

 Sharing your life with someone is very difficult.
 But please don’t equate hurting with love.